 Do You Have More Questions About Illinois Slip And Fall Cases?
 Our Attorneys Can Address All Of Your Concerns And Put You On The Road To Recovery!

-Rosenfeld Injury Lawyers is dedicated to obtaining the maximum compensation available for all of our clients in Illinois slip and fall cases.
+Rosenfeld Injury Lawyers LLC is dedicated to obtaining the maximum compensation available for all of our clients in Illinois slip and fall cases.
 With every personal injury victim that we represent, we operate on a contingency fee basis.
 This means that we only charge you for legal fees and expenses when there is a recovery that you accept, either through jury or settlement.
-Contact Rosenfeld Injury Lawyers and start down the road to recovery today.
+Contact Rosenfeld Injury Lawyers LLC and start down the road to recovery today.

 For additional information see the following pages: